 - 9.1 Safe Working Conditions - 9.1.1 Bargaining unit members shall not be required to work in unsafe conditions or to perform tasks that endanger their health, safety or well-being. - 9.1.2 Upon written notification, the District shall make every effort to eliminate or correct any unsafe, hazardous condition, or harassment. - 9.1.3 The District shall comply with provisions of the California Occupational Safety and Health Act and the California Labor Code.
 The District will continue to consider the guidance of the Governor's Office, California Department of Education, the San Bernardino County Health Department, and other governmental entities related to pandemic health and safety matters. - 9.1.4 In the event of an emergency school or District closure, including but not limited to natural disaster, quarantine, or government order, unit members shall receive their daily rate of pay and benefits.
 If make-up workdays are required by law, the District shall negotiate the form of making up the workdays with the Association. - 9.1.5 The District shall notify and keep the Association President informed of the issues related to the Article 9.1.1 through Article 9.1.4. - 9.1.6 Each school year, the District shall provide each department with first aid kits containing gloves, breathing barriers, first aid book, flashlight and basic first aid supplies. - 9.1.7 The District shall keep all school grounds and facilities free of unwanted rodents, pests, and insects such as ants, roaches, and fleas.
 If insecticides or poisons are used, the District shall notify unit members of the names of the chemicals used at least one week in advance of their use.
-The District shall apply them only at times when unit members and pupils are not present, allowing sufficient time for toxic effect to wear off before humans re-enter the affected area. - 9.1.8 Administration shall monitor cleanliness in the instructional setting. - 9.2 Abuse, Assault, Battery or Threat of Such Against a Unit Member - 9.2.1 Report of Incidence.
+The District shall apply them only at times when unit members and pupils are not present, allowing sufficient time for toxic effect to wear off before humans re-enter the affected area. - 9.1.8 Administration shall monitor cleanliness in the instructional setting. - 9.1.9 For the safety and security of students and staff, employees shall visibly wear their District provided ID badge at all times while on District property.
+The District shall supply a suitable means for bargaining unit members to visibly display the badge on their person. - 9.2 Abuse, Assault, Battery or Threat of Such Against a Unit Member - 9.2.1 Report of Incidence.
 Any abuse, assault, battery, or threat of force directed toward unit members at any time or place, which is related to school activity or school attendance, shall be reported to the immediate supervisor and/or site administration.
-As required by Education Code Section 44014 (a), the unit member and the administration shall promptly report the same to the appropriate law enforcement authority. - 9.2.2 The District shall provide support and assistance, to unit members who may have been assaulted while in performance of their duties.
+As required by

+Education Code Section 44014 (a), the unit member and the administration shall promptly report the same to the appropriate law enforcement authority.
+The District, upon consultation with law enforcement, shall notify unit members of credible campus-wide and/or individual threats as soon as practical.

+9.2.2 The District shall provide support and assistance, to unit members who may have been assaulted while in performance of their duties.